© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel y Gaer, Cefn is a scheduled monument protected by Cadw under reference DE126.
 View the official record →

-Moel y Gaer, Cefn is a prehistoric hillfort located in Denbighshire, Wales, situated on a prominent hilltop that would have commanded significant views of the surrounding landscape.
+Moel y Gaer, Cefn is a prehistoric hillfort located in Denbighshire, Wales, situated at an elevated position commanding views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE126.

 Moel y Gaer, Cefn dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel y Gaer, Cefn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE126.